Nanamite/Drowsiness_detection/README.md

 ### To train and validate models:

 model_train_validate.py is used to train and validate a model with the provided dataset.
-It also gives the test accuracy of the best weights obtained in the entire run.
+It also gives the test accuracy of the best weights obtained in the entire run. example udate